ssutl/uom_buggy/README.md

 ## Basic Setup

-Here's an example of the main function setup in the code:
+Here's an example of the basic implementation of a line following buggy using the PID algorithm

 ```cpp
 #include "mbed.h"